Economy of Kiribati: Government revenue

 Fishing fleets from South Korea, Japan, People's Republic of China, Taiwan, and the United States pay a licensing fee in order to operate in Kiribati's territorial waters.
 These licenses produced A$25.4 million in 2007, A$32.2 million in 2008 and A$29.5 million in 2009.
 The existence of El Niño climatic conditions boosted the local catch.
 Due to its small size and spread-out nature, however, Kiribati also loses untold millions of income per year from illegal, unlicensed fishing in its exclusive economic zone.

 Visitor arrivals are predominantly business-related with total visitor arrivals of 3,380 in 2008 and 3,915 in 2009.
-These visitors provide $$5–$10 million in revenue.
-Tourism attractions include World War II battle sites, game fishing, ecotourism, and the Millennium Islands, situated just inside the International Date Line and the first place on earth to celebrate every New Year.
+These visitors provide $5–$10 million in revenue.
+Tourism attractions include World War II battle sites, game fishing, ecotourism, and Caroline Island, situated just inside the International Date Line and the first place on earth to celebrate every New Year.

 Most islanders engage in subsistence activities ranging from fishing to the growing of food crops like bananas, breadfruit, and papaya.
 The leading export is the coconut product copra, which accounts for about two-thirds of export revenue.
 Other exports include pet fish, shark fins, and seaweed.
 Kiribati's principal trading partner is Australia.

 Remittances from Kiribati seamen working on foreign flagged ships provided A$11.6 million in 2009.

 In May 2011 the IMF country report assessment of the Economy of Kiribati is that: “After two years of contraction, the economy recovered in the second half of 2010 and inflation pressure dissipated.
 It is estimated to have grown by 1¾ percent for the year.
 Despite a weather-related drop in copra production, private sector activity appears to have picked up, especially in retail.
 Tourist arrivals rebounded by 20 percent compared to 2009, although from a very low base.
 Despite the rise in world food and fuel prices, inflation has bounced from 2008 crisis-highs into negative territory, reflecting the strong appreciation of the Australian dollar, which is used as the domestic currency, and a decline in the world price of rice.
 Credit growth in the overall economy declined in 2009 as economic activity stalled.
 But it started to pick up in the second half of 2010 as the recovery gained traction.”